PawkaHub/Casino/readme.md

 2.)
 Architecture is designed to be able to easily add new game modes with minimal effort.

 3.)
-To simulate a logout, put the following code into your browser console and refresh.
+To simulate a logout, put the following code into your browser console and refresh the page.

 ```
 localStorage.removeItem('casino-session-token');